OrangeWacko/megamenu-js/README.md

 ## Usage and jquery explanation
-megamenu.js is 100% class-less.
-That means that none CSS classes are used for displaying dropdowns.
-Its made with HTML schematic logic in mind.
+This version uses Bootstrap4 to build HTML content inside the Mega-menu HTML containers.
+Its made with HTML
+schematic logic in mind.
 Because of that **does not require custom walkers with wordpress**.
 When jquery triggers for mobile menu, its appending HTML for mobilemenu so there is no need for checkboxes or anything else.
 The menu is 100% autonomous, and smart.